-A “verification photo” is a low-tech, but effective, anti-fraud measure used by Swappa to keep the marketplace safe.
+A “verification photo” is a low-tech — but effective — anti-fraud measure used by Swappa to keep the marketplace safe.
 A verification photo contains the item being sold along with a unique code provided by Swappa.
-Such a photo provides proof that the seller has the item being offered for sale.
+This photo provides proof that the seller actually has the item being sold.

 Here are a few example verification photos:

 Each verification photo should meet the following criteria:

 - It should display the entire item with the screen on (if applicable)

 - The listing code should be displayed next to the item either written or printed on paper (not digitally added to the photo)

 - The listing code should not obstruct a clear view of the device

 The unique code is the “listing code” generated by Swappa after you create a listing.
 So yes, you will need to create a listing first before snapping your verification photo.
 Note how each photo shows the device with it’s screen on or at an angle to show the screen condition.
 Here are some more tips on taking great verification photos.

 By showing the item next to the unique listing code, it proves you (the seller) has physical possession of the device being sold.
 This prevents scammers from creating listings for high-dollar devices they do not actually have, for instance.
 It also keeps sellers from just providing stock photos or photos taken from someone else’s listing.

 What about for new items that are sealed in boxes?
 For new items: